 Column A: Nominal diameter in inches

-Column A represents the size of standard pipe that the Aquatherm pipe normally replaces.
+Size of standard pipe that the Aquatherm pipe normally replaces.
 In some cases, it may be possible to use a smaller-diameter Aquatherm pipe based on flow rate.

 Column B: Metric OD in mm